neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/1-ico/4-withdraw/chapter.md

 ## Learn

 Similar to `@receive`, we can decorate a method with `@sendUnsafe` to allow native assets to be sent from the smart contract to the desired address when invoking a smart contract method.
-Again, like `@receive`, it must return a boolean that indicates if the transfer should proceed.
+Again, like `@receive`, it must throw an error if the transfer should not proceed.

-The decorator is "unsafe" because it should only be used in cases where it's not possible for a malicious actor to invoke the method - if they can, it's possible for them to construct a parallel set of calls that result in the method returning `true` when in fact only one of the calls should have been allowed.
+The decorator is "unsafe" because it should only be used in cases where it's not possible for a malicious actor to invoke the method - if they can, it's possible for them to construct a parallel set of calls that result in the method returning successfully when in fact only one of the calls should have been allowed.
 Read more about this limitation in the [documentation](/docs/native-assets).

 In short, you only want to decorate a method with `@sendUnsafe` when the method checks that the caller is a "superuser", i.e. someone who is not going to attempt to cheat the contract.
 The most common case is to simply call `Address.isCaller(this.owner)` which checks that the method was only invoked by the owner of the smart contract.
 Let's take a look at an example.